SriHarsha-Godavarthi/masters-projects/mono-repo/react.md

 3. boolean true can directly pass property name for false we have to pass value
 4. inline-styling we have to pass object inside curlybraces
 5. class property in html can be used as className

+# imports and exports
+there are two types of exports
+1. default export:
+you can change name for default export while importing can import only one component
+2. Name export
+you can't change name for named export while importing can import multiple named component's

+ ** both exports can be imported using one line